Skip to main content

 kindling expose

-Every subsequent git push rebuilds and redeploys automatically.
+Every git push rebuilds and redeploys. kindling sync gives you sub-second iteration.
 No cloud CI minutes.
 No Docker Hub.
-No YAML to write.
+No YAML by hand.

 Next steps